seeam1026/SQL-data-exploration/Case Study - Foodie-Fi/README.md

 | churn         | 9.2        |
 | pro annual    | 3.7        |
 | pro monthly   | 32.5       |

+*Output shows that 54.6% of customers use the basic monthly plan after their initial free trial (highest rate), the pro monthly plan is quite popular (32.5%), and the pro annual plan is the lowest rate (3.7%).
+Needs to decrease 9,2% of customer churn, focus to increase 3.7% of customer use pro annual (discount, special feature...)*

 ### **Q7.
 What is the customer count and percentage breakdown of all 5 plan_name values at 2020-12-31?**
 ```SQL